kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 Tm (melting temp) was used in meta-analysis between isomers to compare properties

-Resolving sn-isomers; CID results in loss of the ??? group lmao if we cleave with ozonolysis shows structural locations of fatty acid chains in a phospholipid.
+Resolving sn-isomers; CID results in loss of the ??? group lmao apocromer vs canonomer if we cleave with ozonolysis shows structural locations of fatty acid chains in a glycerol backbone.

+Textbook polyunsaturated fats say only arranged in a single position, it had been demonstrated otherwise.

 # What question did you ask and what was the answer?

-Electron Activated dissociation has demonstrated some effect in double bond localisation and cis/trans isomer differentiation.
-How may Ozonolysis be compared in performance and advantages to EAD, considering EAD's relatively high throughput rate?
+Electron Activated dissociation has demonstrated some effect in double bond localisation and cis/trans isomer differentiation. have you considered how Ozonolysis be compared in performance and advantages to EAD, considering EAD's relatively high throughput rate?